rockerBOO/sd-webui-daam/README.md

 ## Known issues

+- Automatic1111 1.7 is not working properly.
+Something changed and trying to identify the issue.
 - Batch size works but isn't lining up with the right areas.
 - Grids may have different images mixed together, especially bad in combo with batches.
 - Certain resolutions may result in a `view of [16, 29, 39]` not working.
 Try changing the resolution.
 Please feel free to make a ticket with the error and resolution you were trying.